Lo-Z/RS232-U/README.md

 	- 1 Female DB9
 	- 1 Three pin Block Connector

-	- All Tx are connected to the same line
+	- All Tx are connected to the same line!
-	- All Rx are connected to the same line
+	- All Rx are connected to the same line!
-	- All grounds are connected to the same line
+	- All grounds are connected to the same line!

 4.2 USB-C